 If you’re wondering, I deliberately only included basic statistics here, the kind that members of the BBWAA were considering when John hit the ballot in 1995 and the Flying Dutchman hit it in 1998.
 The numbers are very similar.
 As you can see, Blyleven struck out a great many more batters but also gave up vastly more home runs.
 When he hit the ballot in 1998, Blyleven was 7th all-time in home runs allowed.

-What people knew then that they didn’t in 1998 was that Blyleven had a career WAR of 96.0, the 10th best in modern baseball history.
+What people knew then that they didn’t in 1998 was that Blyleven had a career WAR of 96.1, the 13th best in baseball history for pitchers.

 2. Rarely one of Baseball’s Best